Prosser Twin Cylinder Car Company: Twin Cylinder Freight Car

-The Prosser Twin Cylinder freight car was intended to revolutionize the transport of grain by carrying it in two enormous iron cylinders about 8½ feet long and 6½ feet in diameter, each revolving on an axle running through its center, at the ends of which were the journal boxes.
+The Prosser Twin Cylinder freight car was intended to revolutionize the transport of grain by carrying it in two enormous iron cylinders about 8+1/2 ft long and 6+1/2 ft in diameter, each revolving on an axle running through its center, at the ends of which were the journal boxes.
 Effectively, the car would possess no superstructure, and instead the cargo would be carried inside the car's axles themselves.
 Steel tires, flanged and fitted to the gauge of track, were put around the cylinders, which served as the wheels of the car.
 The Westinghouse Air Brake Company developed a system of air brakes specifically for this type of freight car.

-The prototype car underwent trials on the CB&Q Railroad, making six round trips of 200 miles each, carrying the grain magnificently and supposedly turning it out at the end of each trip one grade better than when it was first loaded.
+The prototype car underwent trials on the CB&Q Railroad, making six round trips of 200 mi each, supposedly turning the grain out at the end of each trip one grade better than when it was first loaded.
 Railroad personnel were satisfied with it, since there was said to be no trouble in passing curves, frogs and switches.
 In addition, the car required less lubrication than conventional cars, and experienced significantly less rolling resistance due to a lower dead weight and a lower center of gravity.
 Due to the extremely large wheel diameter, track wear was reduced.
 Due to its all-iron construction, the car was even supposedly fireproof.
 Despite all these advantages, the Prosser Twin Cylinder design was eventually deemed too radical, and was never replicated.